Call us 0333 370 4333

 The interviewing officer will confirm that the individual is not under arrest and issue them with a formal caution, making it clear that any statements may be used in future legal proceedings.
 The officer will then go on to ask a range of questions, from general enquiries to more detailed questions aimed at establishing the individual’s knowledge or involvement in the matter under investigation.

-How long does a voluntary police interview take?
+How long do voluntary police interviews take?

 The length of time a person can be kept at a police station is determined by the law.
 If a person has been arrested, they may be held in custody for up to twenty-four hours, although the police can apply to the Magistrates’ Court for an extension to that time.
 If a person attends a voluntary interview, the person is free to leave at any time.
 However, the police may arrest and detain them if necessary.